 Finally, we would like children to read their reading book to an adult and share stories regularly.
 We have a reward scheme where children can earn certificates and prizes for reading at home.
 Children can change their reading books as often as they need to- we have a box in the classroom for reading books to be changed.

-Tuesday 3rd September- INSET day (school closed to pupils)
+Friday 3rd April- INSET day (school closed to children)

 Class Dojo is the new reward system that we are using at Longmoor.
 The teachers are able to give out points for a variety of good behaviours around school.